The Fall (2006 film): Release

+Original release

 The Fall premiered at the 2006 Toronto International Film Festival.
-For its theatrical release in 2008, the film was presented by David Fincher and Spike Jonze.
+According to Tarsem, the Weinstein Company expressed serious interest into theatrically distributing the film in the United States back in 2006/07, but turned down distributing the film after its founder Harvey Weinstein walked out of the film's cut after 15 minutes during its test screening since he could not understand the film's plot.
+Tarsem claimed that Weinstein even tried to sabotage the film after he walked out of the film's screening and was forced not to release the film for two years until 2008 with a different distributor and its original international sales being handled by Summit Entertainment, Tarsem confirmed this in a 2024 interview in light and the aftermath of Harvey Weinstein's scandal; prior to that Warner Independent Pictures had even considered interest into distributing the film too.
+It was theatrically released on 9 May 2008, by Roadside Attractions, with a DVD and Blu-ray release through Sony Pictures Home Entertainment on 9 September 2008.

-Critical reception
+Critical reception and legacy

-On review aggregator Rotten Tomatoes, the film holds a 62% approval rating based on 112 reviews, with an average rating of 6.30/10.
+On review aggregator Rotten Tomatoes, the film holds a 64% approval rating based on 116 reviews, with an average rating of 6.3/10.
 The website's critics consensus reads, "More visually elaborate than the fragmented story can sometimes support, The Fall walks the line between labor of love and filmmaker self-indulgence."
 Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100 based on 23 critics, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four and wrote, "You might want to see [it] for no other reason than because it exists.
 There will never be another like it."
 He later named it among his top 20 films of 2008.
 Nathan Lee of The New York Times, however, wrote that the film "is a genuine labor of love—and a real bore."

+New Zealand filmmaker Peter Jackson later cast Lee Pace as Thranduil in the Hobbit trilogy after being impressed by his performance in The Fall.

+Julia Roberts named it as one of her favourite films during a 2023 interview with Letterboxd.

 The film appeared on several critics' top ten lists of the best films of 2008.
 Tasha Robinson of The A.V.
 Club named it the best film of 2008, and Sean Axmaker of the Seattle Post-Intelligencer named it the 6th best film of 2008.

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century", finishing at number 214.